soney/ProgramsInformationPeople/_sources/Assessments/week5a2.rst

    Given that we want to accumulate the total number of strings in the list, which of the following accumulator patterns would be appropriate?

 .. mchoice:: question5_2_1_3
+   :multiple_answers:
    :answer_a: sum
    :answer_b: x
-   :answer_c: S
-   :answer_d: total
+   :answer_c: total
-   :answer_e: accum
+   :answer_d: accum
-   :answer_f: none of the above
+   :answer_e: none of the above
-   :feedback_a: no, though sum might be clear, it is also the name of a commonly used function in python, and so there can be issues if sum is used as an accumulator variable.
+   :feedback_a: No, though sum might be clear, it is also the name of a commonly used function in python, and so there can be issues if sum is used as an accumulator variable.
-   :feedback_b: no, S is not a clear enough name to be used for an accumulator variable.
+   :feedback_b: No, x is not a clear enough name to be used for an accumulator variable.
-   :feedback_c: no, S is not a clear enough name to be used for an accumulator variable.
-   :feedback_d: yes, total is a good name for accumulating numbers.
+   :feedback_c: Yes, total is a good name for accumulating numbers.
-   :feedback_e: yes, accum is a good name.
+   :feedback_d: Yes, accum is a good name.
 It's both short and easy to remember.
-   :feedback_f: at least one of the answers above is a good name for an accumulator variable.
+   :feedback_e: At least one of the answers above is a good name for an accumulator variable.
-   :correct: d, e
+   :correct: c,d
    :practice: T
    :topics:

    Which of these are good names for an accumulator variable?
 Select as many as apply.

 .. mchoice:: question5_2_1_4
+   :multiple_answers:
    :answer_a: item
    :answer_b: y
    :answer_c: elem
-   :answer_d: z
-   :answer_e: char
+   :answer_d: char
-   :answer_f: none of the above
+   :answer_e: none of the above
-   :feedback_a: yes, item can be a good name to use as an iterator variable.
+   :feedback_a: Yes, item can be a good name to use as an iterator variable.
-   :feedback_b: no, y is not likely to be a clear name for the iterator variable.
+   :feedback_b: No, y is not likely to be a clear name for the iterator variable.
-   :feedback_c: yes, elem can be a good name to use as an iterator variable, especially when iterating over lists.
+   :feedback_c: Yes, elem can be a good name to use as an iterator variable, especially when iterating over lists.
-   :feedback_d: no, z is not likely to be a clear name for the iterator variable.
-   :feedback_e: yes, char can be a good name to use when iterating over a string, because the iterator variable would be assigned a character each time.
+   :feedback_d: Yes, char can be a good name to use when iterating over a string, because the iterator variable would be assigned a character each time.
-   :feedback_f: at least one of the answers above is a good name for an iterator variable.
+   :feedback_e: At least one of the answers above is a good name for an iterator variable.
-   :correct: a, c, e
+   :correct: a,c,d
    :practice: T
    :topics:

    Which of these are good names for an iterator variable?
 Select as many as apply.

 .. mchoice:: question5_2_1_5
+   :multiple_answers:
    :answer_a: num_lst
    :answer_b: p
    :answer_c: sentence
    :answer_d: names
    :answer_e: none of the above
-   :feedback_a: yes, num_lst is good for a sequence variable if the value is actually a list of numbers.
+   :feedback_a: Yes, num_lst is good for a sequence variable if the value is actually a list of numbers.
-   :feedback_b: no, p is not likely to be a clear name for the iterator variable.
+   :feedback_b: No, p is not likely to be a clear name for the iterator variable.
-   :feedback_c: yes, this is good to use if the for loop is iterating through a string.
+   :feedback_c: Yes, this is good to use if the for loop is iterating through a string.
-   :feedback_d: yes, names is good, assuming that the for loop is iterating through actual names and not something unrelated to names.
+   :feedback_d: Yes, names is good, assuming that the for loop is iterating through actual names and not something unrelated to names.
-   :feedback_e: at least one of the answers above is a good name for a sequence variable
+   :feedback_e: At least one of the answers above is a good name for a sequence variable
-   :correct: a, c, d
+   :correct: a,c,d
    :practice: T
    :topics: